10 Steps to Declutter Your Kitchen

 Even with your clutter bin, you are bound to end up with some clutter on your kitchen countertops.
 Combat this by clearing off your countertops before bed.
 This will allow you to start fresh every single day.
 Plus, getting into the habit of doing this before bed will turn into an easy routine.

-To keep mail off of your countertops, invest in a mail organizer.
+To keep mail off of your counters, invest in a kitchen countertop mail organizer.
 This could either be an organizer that you attach to your wall or a small file organizer on your table or countertop.
 The idea is that mail can only go to the organizer, and will never cause clutter in your kitchen again.
+Decluttering your kitchen countertops is one of the easiest ways to make your kitchen appear less cluttered.

 4. Organize your junk drawer